matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

                         :snapshots-on-firehose true}}))
 ~~~

-The most interesting stuff here actually happens in the histogram namespace of the **systems-toolbox-ui** library, but we'll get there.
+The most exciting stuff here happens in the histogram namespace of the **systems-toolbox-ui** library, but we'll get there.
 There are some things of interest here anyway.
 Did you not the `:throttle-ms` key in the `:cfg` of the `cmp-map`?
-This tells the systems-toolbox to only deliver new state snapshots every 100 milliseconds.
-This is because it is expensive enough to calculate the histograms to not want to do it on every frame.
-10 times a second appears to be a good compromise between feeling alive and saving some CPU cycles.
+This tells the systems-toolbox to deliver new state snapshots only every 100 milliseconds.
+This throttling is done because it is expensive enough to calculate the histograms for us not to want to do it on every frame.
+Ten times a second appears to be a good compromise between feeling alive and saving some CPU cycles.

 The rest of this namespace is probably not terribly surprising by now.
 The `histograms-view` function, which is the `:view-fn` of this **systems-toolbox-ui** component, renders a `:div` with six different `histogram-view`s, which each renders into an SVG with the chart itself.
 In some cases, we do some data manipulation first, such as the `hist/percentile-range` from the library namespace.
 Notice that there are two `:div`s inside the parent, each with three elements inside?
 That's for the **[Flexible Box](https://www.w3.org/TR/2016/CR-css-flexbox-1-20160526/)** layout, also known as **flexbox**.
 The rest of the layout is then done in **CSS**: